CoisiniStar/MG-APSF/readme.md

 # MG-APSF: From Prediction to Intervention in Fake News Dissemination 🚀

-> Official implementation of the paper "From Prediction to Intervention: A Rumor-Debunking Simulation Framework Based on Psychological Intervention and Multi-Granularity Attribution Reasoning".
-> Official implementation of the paper "Explainable multi-granularity attribution reasoning framework for fake news detection".
+> Official implementation of the paper "From Prediction to Intervention: A Rumor-Debunking Simulation Framework Based on Psychological Intervention and Multi-Granularity Attribution Reasoning" and the paper "Explainable multi-granularity attribution reasoning framework for fake news detection".

 ## 📰 News